TeamCodeStream/codestream-guide/docs/src/workflow/pull-requests.md

 ![Start a Review](../assets/images/PRCommentForm-GH.png)

-Another difference from GitHub is that CodeStream allows you to comment on lines of code that haven't changed.
+Another difference is that CodeStream allows you to comment on lines of code that haven't changed.
 You can select ANY lines of code in the diff, and not just those that are part of the changeset.
 Note that these comments are added as a "single comment" to the pull request and aren't part of any review you may have in progress.

-All the power of GitHub pull requests, and then some, right in your IDE.
+All the power of GitHub pull requests and GitLab merge requests, and then some, right in your IDE.

 ## Leveraging pull request comments